Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Motherboard: Gigabyte GA-H81-S2V (UEFI Bios)

-I also want to draw your attention to the fact that in this article we are working with NVidia video cards and UEFI BIOS.
+I would also like to point out that in this article we work with NVidia video cards and UEFI BIOS.

 Well, let's go.